Coconut Macaroons

 Topping Variation:

-• Instead of drizzling the macaroon in chocolate, try dipping the top in chocolate instead.
+• Drizzle the macaroon in chocolate, or try dipping the bottom in chocolate instead.

 • Drizzle melted caramel on the little mounds for a different flavor.